B2B vs B2C

 topi is for B2B customers

-First things first: topi is only accepting orders from business customers (i.e. you must be using topi for B2B sales, not B2C).
+topi only accepts orders from business customers.
+Use topi for B2B sales, not B2C.

-topi provides widgets that you can use on your ecommerce store to show whether a product can be rented via topi, to render a checkout button, and so on.
+topi provides widgets you can place on your ecommerce store to show whether a product can be rented via topi, to render a checkout button, and so on.

-The ideal experience is for your ecommerce store to be able to recognize whether the current customer on the site is a B2B or B2C customer.
-This will allow you to conditionally render topi’s widgets.
-If this is not possible, we will work with you to determine how to best place topi’s widgets.
+Ideally, your ecommerce store recognizes whether the current customer is a B2B or B2C customer, so you can conditionally render topi's widgets.
+If that is not possible, topi will work with you to determine where to place the widgets.

 topi reviews every customer

-Following a customer's checkout, topi initiates a risk review.
-Our risk engine looks at whether the transaction is a business transaction by verifying the registration status of the company behind the checkout.
+After a customer checks out, topi runs a risk review.
+The risk engine verifies that the transaction is a business transaction by checking the registration status of the company behind the checkout.

-This review is extended to sole traders or freelancers, who typically possess a legal entity linked to their name.
-This step ensures that non-business customers will not be able to place an order via topi.
+This review also covers sole traders and freelancers, who typically have a legal entity linked to their name.
+Non-business customers cannot place an order via topi.

-We will cover the topi Risk Review later in the integration guide.
+The topi Risk Review is covered later in the integration guide.